captsens/clichart/resource/docs/source/quickstart.rst

 Charting Pre-existing Data
 ==========================

 Before you start, make sure that the CLIChart ``bin`` directory is in your path.
+Type ``clichart -h`` at a command prompt - if it doesn't show you a help screen, it's not in your path:

  * On Windows: ``set PATH=<pathToClichart\bin;%PATH%``
  * On Linux/Unix: ``export PATH=<pathToClichart/bin:$PATH``